jrothrock/stock-analysis-v2/README.md

 ## What is this for?

-Every week I'll invest in a company, and over time I'd like to measure my portfolio's ROI.
-I'll probably only invest in stocks whose strike price is below $20.
-Why?
-Because I'm broke, that's why.
+I created this to 'fake' invest in a stock every week and measure my ROI.
+Maybe in the future I'll add something to mark trades I actually conduct, but being a broke college student, I'll leave it as is.
+For now, I'll be staying away from options and ETFs.

 ## Why v2?

-I made a v1 a [while ago](https://github.com/jrothrock/stock-analysis-app) that sort of like this.
+I made a v1 a [while ago](https://github.com/jrothrock/stock-analysis-app) that's sort of like this.
 However, the code is/was pretty bad, and so hopefully this time around it'll be a lot better.
 Also, I'm going to be testing some new libraries that I haven't used in the past.
-These include React, D3, Capistrano, and hopefully I can get some machine learning integrated into this eventually.
+These include React, D3, Capistrano, and maybe get some machine learning integrated into this eventually.

 ## For building
-When it comes to deploying, the webpack npm file in node_modules/.bin has to be have the top line changed to where node is sourced.
+When it comes to deploying, the webpack npm file in node_modules/.bin has tos have the top line changed to where ever node is sourced.
 This can best be found by doing `which node`

+## Technologies Used
+- Rails
+- React
+- D3
+- jQuery
+- Materialize
+- Redis
+- PostgreSQL
+- Ubuntu, Nginx, EC2

 ## License
-    These notes are released under MIT.
+    Released under MIT.